OpenVoiceOS/ovos-solver-openai-persona-plugin/README.md

 }
 ```

-This plugins provides a default "Remote LLama" demo persona, it points to a public server hosted by @goldyfruit
+Then say "Chat with {name_from_json}" to enable it, more details can be found in [ovos-persona](https://github.com/OpenVoiceOS/ovos-persona) README

-You can just say "Chat with Remote LLama" to enable it, more details can be found in [ovos-persona](https://github.com/OpenVoiceOS/ovos-persona) README
+This plugins also provides a default "Remote LLama" demo persona, it points to a public server hosted by @goldyfruit.

 ## Dialog Transformer